JackPadalino/AMSCSApp/README.md

 - Need to delete all unused profile pictures from AWS S3 buckets - consider separating profile and creating a 'profile pics' model - this way you can associate pics with users, and delete all unused photos from db and AWS
-- Update class discussions forum to say 'make a post' instead of 'ask a question', change red message to say the same, and add a description of each forum topic under the title so students know what the topic is about!
+- Add 'description' to forum topic model. then be able to display a short description of the prompt on the forum-questions-list.html template
 - Update permissions for superusers - should be able to post and ask questions without joining a class
 - Removed student access if not currently enrolled in class - Do not remove projects!